-We also know that many countries do not have access to OER portals or do not have the technical devices needed to work with the materials.
-This is especially true in developing regions.
+We also know that many countries do not have access to OER portals or lack the technical devices needed to work with the materials.
 To help address this issue, we provide our open educational media in analog form to universities and schools with whom we work in these regions.
 As part of the UNESCO Global Education Coalition, we are working to expand access to OER so it is universally available to all.
-We also advocate for more OER and digital learning in the classroom on committees such as the Forum Education Digitalisation.
+We also advocate for more OER and digital learning in the classroom on national committees, such as Germany’s Forum Education Digitalisation.
 In Latin America, we cooperate with education partners and universities from all over the continent in the Red STEM Latinoamérica network: The new Centro Recursos Educativos Abiertos contains around 700 teaching and learning materials specifically designed for use in Latin American schools.

 We do more than advocacy as a nonprofit foundation.
 More importantly, we actively pursue the expansion of OER, which sometimes leads to questions and criticism.
-Our OER expert Dr. Franziska Frost addresses some of these issues in an interview, sharing how open educational media copyrights work, the biggest challenges in implementing OER in schools, and how we perceive our role as a foundation.
+Our OER expert Corinna Hartung addresses some of these issues in an interview, sharing how open educational media copyrights work, the biggest challenges in implementing OER in schools, and how we perceive our role as a foundation.

 UNESCO: OER Paris Declaration (2012)

 UNESCO: German OER Practices and Policy – from Bottom-up to Top-down Initiatives (2018)